Mekari Insight

 While intrinsic motivation drives many digital talents, financial rewards play a significant role in attracting and retaining top performers.
 Offer competitive salaries that reflect the value these individuals bring to your organization.

 Complement these with a comprehensive benefits package that includes health insurance, generous vacation time, and retirement plans.
-These demonstrate your commitment to employee well-being and create a sense of security that fosters loyalty.

 68% of employees are more likely to stay longer at their current occupation if provided with financial wellness benefits.